What Is Regulatory Intelligence in the Pharmaceutical Industry?

 What are some of the roles and responsibilities involved in regulatory intelligence?
 Some of the key duties of regulatory intelligence professionals in the pharmaceuticals sector include:

-Regulatory intelligence analysts are responsible for gathering information about new or evolving regulatory activity.
+Regulatory intelligence analysts are responsible for researching information about new or evolving regulatory activity.

-For example, suppose new legislation that affects pharmaceutical compliance is passed.
-The analysts are responsible for disseminating that information and turning it into both helpful insights and actionable recommendations for the rest of the organization.
+For example, suppose new legislation is passed.
+The analysts are responsible for knowing when those updates occur, and disseminating that information into both helpful insights and actionable recommendations for the rest of the organization.

 Active vs. Passive Regulatory Intelligence